geetsawhney/sorting/README.md

 # Sorting Algorithms
-All the fundamental sorting algorithms!
+This repository contains all the sorting algorithm implemented in Java.
+Feel free to use them for your reference.